agourlay/cornichon/cornichon-docs/docs/dsl.md

 Refer to those [examples](https://github.com/agourlay/cornichon-http-mock/blob/master/src/test/scala/com/github/agourlay/cornichon/examples/MockServerExample.scala) for more information.

-This feature is experimental and subject to changes.
+This feature is experimental and may change in the future.

 - Log duration